LD Network

-What is Cerebral Palsy?
+What Is Cerebral Palsy?

-Cerebral palsy (CP) is a neurological condition that affects muscle tone, movement and coordination.
+Cerebral palsy (CP) is a neurological condition that affects muscle tone, movement, and coordination.
 It can also affect vision, hearing, and sensation.

-This condition is one of the most common causes of motor disabilities in childhood.
-1 in 100 children has cerebral palsy in the UK.
-The potential for cerebral palsy is higher for children with premature birth or low birth weight.
+Cerebral palsy is one of the most common causes of motor disabilities in childhood, and 1 in 100 children has cerebral palsy in the UK.
+Most people are born with cerebral palsy, which is called “congenital cerebral palsy”.
+However, some people acquire cerebral palsy after birth, known as “acquired cerebral palsy”.

 Types of Cerebral Palsy